Marina Jacoby: Miss Nicaragua 2016

 Jacoby won the title of Miss Nicaragua 2016 on March 5, 2016.
 She was crowned by her predecessor, Daniela Torres of Managua.

-As Miss Nicaragua 2016, Jacoby competed at the Miss Universe 2016 pageant but Unplaced.
+As Miss Nicaragua 2016, Jacoby competed at the Miss Universe 2016 pageant but unplaced despite being one of the favorite misses to win the Miss Universe title.
+At the end of the event the fortunate winner of the Miss Universe title was Iris Mittenaere, Miss France.